Katie Meier: Miami (FL)

-Meier is in her sixteenth season as the head women's basketball coach for the Miami Hurricanes.
+Meier coached for 16 seasons for the Miami Hurricanes.
 She led her 2010–2011 team to a 26–3 (12–2) record and claimed a share of the ACC regular season title.
 She was named ACC Coach of the Year for the 2010–2011 campaign, as well as the AP College Basketball Coach of the Year.
-In her 15 seasons leading the Canes, Meier has amassed nine 20-win seasons and coached the team to 11 postseason appearances, including 10 straight from 2009–2019.
+In her 15 seasons leading the Canes, Meier has amassed nine 20-win seasons and coached the team to 11 postseason appearances, including 10 straight from 2009 to 2019.

 On November 9, 2021, she became the all time winningest coach in Miami basketball history.
+On March 20, 2023, her team upset 1-seeded Indiana in Simon Skjodt Assembly Hall (Indiana's home arena) by a score of 70–68 as a #9 seed.
+Just a day earlier, 1-seeded Stanford lost to 8-seeded Ole Miss 54–49, and as a result, South Carolina and Virginia Tech were the only 1-seeds to make it past the Second Round.
+Miami made it all the way to the Elite Eight (a first for the program), where they lost to 3-seeded LSU 54-42.

+On March 21, 2024 Meier announced she would be retiring as the head coach.

 Charlotte

 During her four-year tenure at Charlotte, Meier led the 49ers to three postseason berths - one NCAA Tournament appearance (2003) and two WNIT appearances (2004, 2005) - and a combined overall record of 76–45 (.628).
 Prior to her appointment as head coach at Charlotte in 2001, the 49ers had only one previous postseason appearance - a WNIT berth in 1990.
 Meier was named both the WBCA Region IV Division I Coach of the Year and the Conference USA Coach of the Year in 2003.

 In her inaugural campaign at Charlotte, Meier led the 49ers to a 16–13 finish to record their first winning season in eight years.
 The following season, she guided the 49ers to a 21–9 finish marking the most wins (21) in over a decade at Charlotte.
 With a 12–2 record in Conference USA play, Meier and the 49ers also earned the school's first-ever C-USA regular-season championship and earned the school's first-ever appearance at the NCAA Tournament.Meier was named both the WBCA Region IV Division I Coach of the Year and the Conference USA Coach of the Year in 2003.

 Meier was named both the WBCA Region IV Division I Coach of the Year and the Conference USA Coach of the Year in 2003.